LICHTENBERGERHugo/DSL-csv/README.md

     This code loads the CSV file into a table, filters the table based on different conditions, and then writes the filtered table to a new CSV file.

-As you can see, the format of result can sometimes be inconsistant as the output R code include text for further explanation.
+As you can see, the format of result can sometimes be inconsistant as the output R code includes text for further explanation.